A Gevrey class semigroup, exponential decay and Lack of analyticity for a system formed by a Kirchhoff-Love plate equation and the equation of a membrane-like electric network with indirect fractional damping: Introduction

-Han and Liu showed that the semigroup associated with the indirect structural damping system is analytical and exponentially stable by the frequency domain method.
-However, through detailed spectral analysis, they showed that a branch of eigenvalues of the indirect Kelvin-Voigt damping system has a vertical asymptote $\text{Re}\lambda=-\dfrac{\gamma^2}{2d_ {kv}} $.
-This implies that the associated semigroup cannot be analytical.
-For this they showed the lack of differentiability due to spectrum distribution.
-Finally Han and Liu show that exponential stability is maintained.

-Dell'Oro et al. in \cite{Dell'Oro}.
-They considered the abstract system with fractional partial damping, given by:
+In 2013, Dell'Oro et al. in \cite{Dell'Oro}.
+They considered the abstract system with fractional partial damping:

-where $\Omega$ be a bounded open set of $\R^n$ with smooth boundary $\partial\Omega$ and $A$ is a positive self-adjoint operator.
-When $A=-\Delta$ this system models a thermoelastic plate.
+where $\Omega$ be a bounded open set of $\R^n$ with smooth boundary $\partial\Omega$ and when $A=-\Delta$ as in \eqref{Omenoslaplaciano} this system models a thermoelastic plate, where the parameter $\gamma\geq 0$ is responsible for the rotational inertia, which is proportional to the plate thickness, $\gamma=0$, corresponding to the case of a thin plate.
 They showed that the semigroup of this system is exponentially stable if and only if $\sigma\geq 1$.
 Moreover, when $1/2\leq \sigma<1$, they proved that the semigroup decays polynomially to zero as $t^{-1/(4-4\sigma)}$ for initial data in the domain of the semigroup generator, and such a decay rate is optimal.
-In this same work, they also showed that, for the case $\gamma=0$ and $0\leq \sigma<1/2$, the semigroup decays polynomially with the optimal rate $t^{-1/(1-2\sigma)}$.
-Similar works can be found in \cite{Alabau2002-2,EngelPruss-2006,Oquendo2017,Shibata,Tebou-2010,Tebou-2013}.
+In this same work, they also showed that for the case $\gamma=0$ and $0\leq \sigma<1/2$, the semigroup decays polynomially with the optimal rate $t^{-1/(1-2\sigma)}$.
+Other results in this direction can be found in \cite{EngelPruss-2006,Shibata,Tebou-2010,Tebou-2013}.

-A more recent result involving fractional dissipation was published by Oquendo-Suárez (2019) \cite{HPOquendo}, they studied the following abstract system:
+A more recent result involving fractional dissipation was published in 2019 by Oquendo-Suárez \cite{HPOquendo}, they studied the following abstract system:

-where $\Omega$ be a bounded open set of $\R^n$ with smooth boundary $\partial\Omega$ and one of these equations is conservative and the other has fractional dissipative properties given by $A^{\theta} v_t $, where $0\leq\theta\leq 1$ and $A=-\Delta$ and where the coupling terms are $\alpha u $ and $\alpha v $.
-It is shown that the semigroup decays polynomially with a rate that depends on $\theta$ and some relations between the structural coefficients of the system.
-Have also shown that the rates obtained are optimal.
+where $\Omega$ be a bounded open set of $\R^n$ with smooth boundary $\partial\Omega$ and one of these equations is conservative and the other has fractional dissipative properties given by $A^{\theta} v_t $, where $0\leq\theta\leq 1$ and $A=-\Delta$ as in \eqref{Omenoslaplaciano} and where the coupling terms are $\alpha u $ and $\alpha v $.
+They showed that the semigroup decays polynomially with a rate that depends on $\theta$ and some relations between the structural coefficients of the system.
+Have also shown that the rates obtained are optimal using a spectral characterization theorem of semigroup polynomial stability due to Borichev and Tomilov \cite{Borichev}.